gshipley/summitlab14/Chapters/16-Scaling.md

 	[scaledapp-ose.example.com ~]\> add-gear -a scaledapp -u 1a6d471841d84e8aaf25222c4cdac278 -n ose

-Verify that your new gear was added to the application by running the *rhc app show* command or by looking at the application details on the web console:
+Verify that your new gear was added to the application by running the *rhc app show* command or by looking at the application details on the management console:

 	$ rhc app show scaledapp